 How to write a creative brief

-Great creative solutions start with a great brief
+Great creativity starts with a great brief

-If you’re employing a freelance copywriter or designer, you owe it to yourself and your budget to write a great brief.
+If you’re employing a Freelance Copywriter or Designer, you owe it to yourself and your budget to write a great brief.
 If you can sum up the following on one or two sides of A4, you should have everything you need.
-If you don’t have the time to clarify everything, then at least make sure you have points 1-6 thought through before briefing any freelance creative.
+At least make sure you have points 1-6 covered before briefing any Freelance Creative.

-5) What is your USP?
+5) What’s your USP?